zoomsphere/ngx-store/README.md

 ## Configuration
 Things you should take into consideration while configuring this module:
-- Decorated objects can have added `.save()` method to easily force save of made changes (configurable by `mutateObjects`)
+- Decorated objects have added `.save()` method to easily force save of made changes (configurable by `mutateObjects`)
-- Support for all `Array` methods that change array object's value can be enabled (configurable by `mutateObjects`)
+- Support for all `Array` methods that change array object's value can be disabled (configurable by `mutateObjects`)
-- Object mutation can troublesome for object comparisons, so you can disable or enable this feature for single instance passing [decorator config](#decorators-config)
+- Object mutation can troublesome for object comparisons, so you can configure this feature for single field passing [decorator config](#decorators-config)
-- You may not use prefix (by setting it to `''`), however we recommend to use it, as it helps avoid conflicts with other libraries
+- You may not use prefix (by setting it to `''`), however we recommend to use it, as it helps avoid conflicts with other libraries (configurable by `prefix`)
 - There are 3 ways to clear ngx-stored data:
     + `'all'` - completely clears current Storage
     + `'prefix'` - removes all variables prefixed by ngx-store
-    + `'decorators'` - removes only variables created by decorating functions (useful when not using prefix) Default behavior is specified by setting `clearType`, but it's possible to pass this parameter directly into service `clear()` method.
+    + `'decorators'` - removes only variables created by decorating functions (useful when not using prefix) Default behaviour is specified by setting `clearType`, but it's possible to pass this parameter directly into service `clear()` method.
 - Examples for `cookiesScope` can be found in [this comment](https://github.com/zoomsphere/ngx-store/blob/master/src/utility/storage/cookies-storage.ts#L78)

 As this project uses decorating functions, it is important to provide custom configuration in global variable named `NGXSTORE_CONFIG` before Angular application load.
 Here are some ways to do it: